In this post, you’re going to learn how to secure your WordPress website and blog from any potential brute force attacks.

 The password generator inside your WordPress profile is a must-use feature.

 In addition to using stronger passwords, make it a habit to change your passwords every few months.
+I change mine every 30 days.

 #15.
 Use one contributor account for all guest posts

-However, creating a single contributor account for all guest posts will not only save you time having to keep track of multiple accounts but can also save some space on your database and decrease the chance of having an account hacked into.
+Creating a single contributor account for all guest posts will not only save you time having to keep track of multiple accounts but can also save some space on your database and decrease the chance of having an account hacked into.

-When ever I publish a guest post on any of my blogs, I always use one single guest post account and add the user bio of the guest author to the bottom of the blog post.
+Whenever I publish a guest post on any of my blogs, I always use one single guest post account and add the user bio of the guest author to the bottom of the blog post.

 So there you go, follow just a few of these tips and suggestions, or use some of the tools I mentioned above and you’ll have a safe and secure WordPress website.